rofl0r/ellcc/llvm/docs/LangRef.rst

     This indicates that the pointer parameter specifies the address of a structure that is the return value of the function in the source program.
-This pointer must be guaranteed by the caller to be valid: loads and stores to the structure may be assumed by the callee to not to trap and to be properly aligned.
+This pointer must be guaranteed by the caller to be valid: loads and stores to the structure may be assumed by the callee not to trap and to be properly aligned.
 This may only be applied to the first parameter.
 This is not a valid attribute for return values.